JADE (programming language): JADE Forms

-JADE Forms have an interesting twist to them though.
-It is actually possible to run a JADE Forms application through a web browser by changing its mode to web-enabled.
-When this happens, JADE automatically generates HTML code to make pages that resemble the forms and controls, without any modifications to the code.
-This is a very quick way for programmers that are not competent with HTML and other web technologies to deliver a program through the web.
+JADE Forms applications can be executed within a web browser by utilizing the web-enabled mode.
+The platform automatically generates HTML to replicate the interface forms and controls, allowing existing applications to be deployed to the web without requiring modification to the underlying code or direct authoring of HTML.

 HTML documents

 JADE supports deployment of applications to the web through its HTML documents feature.
 These work very similarly to ASP.NET, where developers create templates of HTML pages and leave parts in the template for the program to fill in.

 The advantages of using HTML documents are: